Types of Work

 Contracting

-• You contract your services to an organisation on a temporary basis, with a clear start and end date.
+• In both cases, you contract your services to an organisation on a temporary basis, with a clear start and end date.

-• Your contract can be part time or full time, and any duration, but most contracts typically last from 3 months up to 2 years.
+• Your contract can be part time or full time, and of any duration, with contracts typically lasting several months.

-• As you’re self-employed, you’re responsible for paying your own tax, GST, and ACC levies, though a lot of contractors use software like Hnry to make this quicker and easier.
+• Being self-employed means you’re responsible for paying your own tax, GST, and ACC levies, though many contractors use software like Hnry to make this quicker and easier.

-• While contractors aren’t entitled to the same employment rights as permanent staff, you enjoy other benefits instead.
+• While hourly rate contractors aren’t entitled to the same employment rights as permanent staff, you enjoy other benefits instead.

 Benefits of Contracting